cardano-foundation/CIPs/CIP-1694/README.md

 > current version of the per-DRep stake distribution as given on the epoch boundary.
 >
 > This means that **for any topic which individual voters care deeply about,
-> they have time to register themselves as a DRep and vote directly**.
+> they have time to delegate to themselves as a DRep and vote directly**.
 > However, it means that there may be a difference between the stake that is used for block
 > production and the stake that is used for voting in any given epoch.